top of page

 Publications

-7. “The Content of Laws on Declaration of Death by Neurologic Criteria” (with Nita Farahany and Samuel Thumma) in Death Determination by Neurologic Criteria: Areas of Controversy and Consensus (accepted)
+5. (2023) “U.S. State Laws on the Determination of Death by Neurologic Criteria” (with Nita Farahany and Samuel Thumma; first author) in Death Determination by Neurologic Criteria: Areas of Controversy and Consensus, 275-286.
+Springer, eds.
+Ariane Lewis and James L. Bernat.

 bottom of page